KNIGHTDYL/ProfScores/README.md

 - **Connection Error**: Verify that the server is running on port 5000
 - **Professor Not Found**: Double-check the spelling of both the professor's name and university
 - **Extension Not Loading**: Ensure all files are in the correct directory and the extension is loaded in Chrome
+- **Package Not Found**: If you get import errors, ensure you've installed the correct package using `pip install RateMyProfessorAPI`

 ## Note
 This is a Minimum Viable Product (MVP) created for educational purposes.
 The extension requires a local server running to function.
+It uses the unofficial RateMyProfessorAPI package to fetch data.

+## Credits
+- [RateMyProfessorAPI](https://pypi.org/project/RateMyProfessorAPI/) - Python package for accessing RateMyProfessor data

 ## Contributing